 - Family meals: Encourage family meals and outings with the senior.
 Mealtime is ideal for getting everyone together.
 And for the elderly who may not have as much social interaction every day, a simple dinner with family can brighten their entire week.

-- Find specific social activities: It’s one thing to get dragged to a group activity at their senior home simply because there is nothing else to do.
-It’s another to go because the person loves arts and crafts and wants to meet other people who do, as well.
+- Find specific social activities: It’s one thing to get dragged to a group activity like a book club at simply because there is nothing else to do.
+It’s another to go because the person loves arts and crafts and wants to meet other people and possible new friends who enjoy these activities too.
 Finding those specific activities that speak to the older adult will make it more encouraging to attend and be social.

 How To Keep Seniors Mentally Active